-If you are in a long term relationship, and live with your significant other, you may have at one point claimed you were Common Law Married.
-Maybe someone discovered your long term relationship, and said, “After 7 years, you’ll be common law married.”
+If you are in a long term relationship and live with your significant other, you may have at one point claimed you were married through Common Law.
+Or maybe someone noticed your long term relationship, and said, “After 7 years, you’ll be common law married.”
 But, what do these statements mean, and do they have any merit?

-In fact, there are many misconceptions about common law marriage in North Carolina, and the Raleigh family law attorney’s of the Doyle Law Group are ready to shed some light on the subject.
+In fact, there are many misconceptions about common law marriage in North Carolina, and the Raleigh family law attorneys of the Doyle Law Group are here to shed some light on the subject.

 What is Common Law Marriage?